 - 1/2 cup heavy cream

 - Preheat the oven to 350ºF.
-Place four three-inch diameter ramekins on a baking sheet (this will just make it easier to get them in and out of the oven later).
-Put one quarter of the berries into each ramekin (save 4-8 berries to use as a garnish later though).
+Place four (3-in. diameter) ramekins on a baking sheet (this will just make it easier to get them in and out of the oven later).
+Put one-quarter of the berries into each ramekin (save 4-8 berries to use as a garnish later though).
 Add a rounded tablespoon of the chocolate chips to each ramekin and top with each with a pinch of salt and a pinch of cinnamon.

 - Stir the berries and chocolate chips a bit, don’t worry if you smoosh the berries since they’re going to get smooshed more as they cook anyhow.
 Pour 2 tablespoons of cream into each ramekin.